 BrandVue’s Most Loved Media Brands 2022

-The report provides an insight into how the No.1 Most Loved Media Brand gained the top spot and whether this can be maintained.
-We also take a look at whether TikTok and YouTube are replacing the likes of Google for Gen Z, and touch upon what Spotify’s success can teach us about Brand Love.
+We also provide an insight into how the No.1 Most Loved Media Brand gained the top spot and whether this can be maintained, take a look at how brands can succeed with multi-generational marketing campaigns, and touch upon what Spotify’s success can teach us about Brand Love.